The Big Picture

 Break and Retest of 50-Day Moving Avg – indicates a change in trend.
 Graham Summers

-Sector Rotation (from Ryan Puplava)
+Sector Rotation (Ryan Puplava)

 When utilities, healthcare, and staples outperform the market, portfolio managers are shifting their allocations into a defensive posture as the economy shows signs of weakening economic activity.
 When technology stocks and consumer retail stocks outperform, portfolio managers are shifting weightings in anticipation of a market bottom and a recovery in economic activity.
 Finally, when basic materials, energy, and industrials outperform it’s because investors are anticipating the economy is in full recovery and resource supply is getting tight relative to demand.
 Martin Pring and John Murphy have put together a diagram that depicts this relationship on stockcharts.com, shown below.